trebisky/Rockchip/README.md

 Here are the projects you will find here:

 * hello - a simple "do something" first project.
-* blink - use the GPIO to blink the LED.
+* blink - use the GPIO to blink the on-boardLED.
+* printf - add printf to the blink demo (and more)